vllrs/genomicSimulation/README.md

 ### Installation

-This package is not yet submitted to CRAN.
+This package is not yet available on CRAN.

 [See the latest release here](https://github.com/vllrs/genomicSimulation/releases).

-Install the developing version from [Github](https://github.com/vllrs/genomicSimulation).
+Alternatively, install the development version from [Github](https://github.com/vllrs/genomicSimulation).

 ```r
 remotes::install_github('vllrs/genomicSimulation')